 Credit risk arising on bonds is mitigated by investing largely in government bonds where the credit risk is minimal, or corporate bonds which are rated at least investment grade.
 Currently the Scheme's directly held bonds are all in gilts and quasi-government bonds.
-This is the position at the year end.
+This is the position at the year end and the prior year end.